AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 ## Controls
 ### Movement
 #### Globals
-We are going to make use of our MVP in order to allow for the user the move around the scene with WASD.
+We are going to make use of our MVP in order to allow for the user to be able to move around the scene with WASD.
+In order to do this, we need to instantiate some global variables.
+There are three vec3 variables, all of which relate to the camera.
+The first variable is the ```cameraPosition```, which will represent the viewing position, the second variable is the ```cameraFront```, which will determine the direction by which any travel will move in & the last variable, ```cameraUp```, denotes the absolute direction of up in world space.

 **CPP**
 ```c++
 //Transformations